 Worldwide, as of March 18, the number of confirmed cases of COVID-19 stands at 207,860 over 166 countries.

-But this outbreak of Novel coronavirus has happened in tandem with the rapid spread of something else: misinformation.
+But this outbreak of Novel coronavirus has happened in tandem with the rapid spread of something else: disinformation.

-Here, we bust some of the most pervasive (and some of the most harmful) myths being spread about Novel coronavirus, so you can play a part in halting the hysteria.
+Here, we bust some of the most pervasive conspiracies spread about Novel coronavirus, so you can play a part in halting the hysteria.